-Derivative instruments may be used as part of the fund's investment strategy for up to 49% of the fund assets and for hedging purposes.
+Derivative instruments may be used as part of the fund's investment strategy for up to 49% of the fund assets (calculated on the basis of market prices) and for hedging purposes.

 The commitment figure is calculated pursuant to the 3rd chapter of the 4th Austrian Derivatives Risk Calculation and Reporting Ordinance (Derivate-Risikoberechnungs- und Meldeverordnung, DeRiMV), as amended.
-The overall risk for derivative instruments which are not held for hedging purposes is limited to 49% of the overall net
+The overall risk for derivative instruments which are not held for hedging purposes is limited to 50% of the overall net value of the fund assets.